Due Date: 23 November 2025, before 23:59 (Blackboard's clock).

 Make sure you understand these features, and use them, where you think they are appropriate.

-To give you an indication of the complexity, my own solution consists of 12 states (not counting "regions") and 10 transitions.
+To give you an indication of the complexity, my own solution consists of 19 AND-states, 10 OR-states, and 36 transitions.